Jackass Presents: Bad Grandpa: Plot

-As they approach North Carolina, Irving uses Billy to attract women, but none do not fall for him.
+As they approach North Carolina, Irving uses Billy to attract women, but none fall for him.
 They drive to a diner, where Irving crashes into a large penguin statue.
 A man who promotes the diner is angered by this and demands him to fix the statue.
 They go in the diner and try to entertain each other by farting, but Irving accidentally defecates on the wall, so they leave.

 Billy gets hungry once again, so Irving takes him to a church where a wedding reception is taking place.
 During a group photo, Irving swipes a glass of champagne from a wine glass tower, causing the entirety of the tower to collapse.
 He then falls on top of the table the tower was on and inadvertently destroys the wedding cake.

 Irving drives Billy to a bar, where they are set to meet Billy's dad, Chuck, who is also speaking with a member of a biker organization entitled Guardians of the Children, which is an organization that assists abused children.
 They enter the bar, and Irving drops Billy off, bidding him farewell.
 Irving drives away, when he immediately starts to regret his decision, and returns to the bar.
 Chuck starts to show bad parenting toward Billy, which is noticed by the G.O.C.
 So, Irving successfully gets Billy as the members hold Chuck back.

 To celebrate, Irving and Billy crash a beauty pageant after spotting the flyer on their road trip.
 Afterwards, Irving drives up to a bridge where he and Billy finally get rid of Ellie's body by throwing it into a river and proceed to go fishing.